lappang-cheung/react-todo/README.md

 ## Adding Local Storage

-In order to install local storage we need to modify the App.js from:
+In order to use local storage we need to modify the App.js from:

 ~~~~
 state = {